kkrt-labs/kakarot/docs/general/kakarot_components.md

 This generates a class hash which will be used by the core Kakarot contract to deploy *Contract Accounts*.

-2. Deploy Kakarot (core)

-The Kakarot core contract requires the following constructor arguments:
+2. Deploy Kakarot (core), with the following constructor arguments:
 - StarkNet address of the owner/admin account that controls the Kakarot core contract.
 - Address of the ETH token contract (Which is also used as ether within the Kakarot EVM)
 - *Contract Account* class hash.